fermelone/vscode-simple-browser-multiple/simple-browser-multi/README.md

 ## Usage

-Use the command "Simple Browser: Show" to open a new browser window.
+Use the command "Simple Browser Multi: Show" to open a new browser window.
 Each time you run this command, a new browser window will open.

 ## Differences from the original Simple Browser